ipshipyard/js-libp2p-inspector/packages/libp2p-devtools/README.md

 5. Light theme support

-- There are partial overrides for light theme font/background/border colours but we need better detection of when it's enabled
+- There are partial overrides for light theme font/background/border colors but we need better detection of when it's enabled

 6. ??? more features here